ludyna/jsonapi/README.md

 ## What I would add

-- I would limit access to /users endpoints by IPs to add more security.
+- Limit access to /users endpoints by IPs to add more security.
 - I only tested my controllers using postman.co tools.
 I would add ruby tests too.
+- Logging of logins.